freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-036.md

 ---
-id: 6197f40a16afea068c7e60c8
+id: 619943876b706d0f35c01dbc
-title: Step 28
+title: Step 36
 challengeType: 0
-dashedName: step-28
+dashedName: step-36
 ---

 # --description--

-Change the stack level of the `.penguin` element such that it appears in front of the `.ground` element.
+Change the stack level of the `.penguin-head` element such that it appears in front of the `.penguin-body` element.

 # --hints--